Spotted bowerbird: Nesting

 Like most bowerbirds, males take no part in parental care.
 Females build nests in trees and bushes, but also occasionally in mistletoes (Loranthaceae) an average of 6m above the ground.
 Nests consist of an eggcup of fine twiglets built on a foundation of larger sticks and twigs.
 Clutches are usually a single egg that is oval shaped and pale greenish-grey with strong vermiculations of dark brown and black.
 Incubation and nestling periods remain unknown for this species.

 Conservation status

 Spotted bowerbirds are listed as least concern by the IUCN Red List and are locally common, however, overall the species is thought to be in decline.
-Local extinctions are common across much of its range, particularly in the south west.
+Local extinctions are common across much of its range, particularly in the southwest.
 The species is now extinct in South Australia, where it formerly had a small range, and is listed under the Victorian Flora and Fauna Guarantee Act 1988.
 Drivers of this decline may be illegal shooting and poisoning by humans who consider them a pest, predation by introduced species such as feral cats (Felis catus) and red foxes (Vulpes vulpes) and habitat clearing and modification leading to fragmentation.